The 60th Florida Regional

 Please note: Students must be a citizen or permanent resident of the US or US territory to be eligible for these government-sponsored awards, travel, and national symposium.

-Students who are interested in applying to the STEM Research Competition must complete their JSEHS registration and submit an abstract, their Statment of Outside Assistance, and their Research Paper (research paper is required for speaker competition applicants only).
+Students who are interested in applying to the STEM Research Competition must complete their Florida Regional JSHS registration and submit an abstract, their Statement of Outside Assistance, and their Research Paper.
 For a guidelines, templates, and more information please see STEM Research Speaker Competition and STEM Research Poster Competition.

 Non-Competitive Student Participation Opportunities